A long spin period for a sub-Neptune-mass exoplanet: Discussion

-Based on the derived rotation period limit for HIP 4138 f derived in this work, it is likely that \hip{41378~f} is a less rapid rotator than the Solar System gas giants.
-While the quality of the current light curve is insufficient to securely measure \hip{41378~f}'s obliquity, improved constraints with future data would allow a more direct test of the importance of past impacts or planet-disk interactions in setting its current dynamical state.
+Based on the rotation period limit for \hip{41378~f} derived in this work, it is likely that \hip{41378~f} is a less rapid rotator than the Solar System gas giants.
+While the quality of the current light curve is insufficient to securely measure \hip{41378~f}'s obliquity, improved constraints with future data would allow a more direct test of the importance of past impacts or planet-disk interactions in setting its current dynamical state, including a direct test of the hypothesis of \citet{Lu2024}.

-\subsection{Possibility of rings}
+\subsection{Possibility of Rings}

 \hip{41378~f} has a Jupiter-like radius \citep[$9.2 \pm 0.1 R_{\oplus}$;][]{Vanderburg2016}, sub-Neptune mass \citep[$12 \pm 3 M_{\oplus}$;][]{Santerne2019}, and an anomalously low density (0.09 g cm$^{-3}$).
 Combined with \hip{41378~f}'s low effective temperature \citep[$\sim294$ K;][]{Santerne2019} and the old age of its host star \citep[$\sim2$ Gyr;][]{Lund+2019}, the planet's structure subverts expectations.
 Its range of allowable core masses are less massive than expected for a planet of this size \citep{Belkovski2022}, resulting in a theoretical challenge of how the planet attained its observed mass and density.